 This study is not asking, "Is it wise or unwise for a Christian to marry an unbeliever?"
 There is unanimous agreement that it is unwise.
-Statistics can be given to show divorce rates are abnormally higher when couples have different religious views.
+Statistics can be given to show that many divorces result when couples have different religious views.

-There are many instances where brethren would advise people not to marry a certain type of person:
+There are many instances where we would advise people not to marry a certain kind of person:

-Proverbs 22:24-25 (NKJV)
+Proverbs 22:24-25

-- 24 Make no friendship with an angry man, And with a furious man do not go, - 25 Lest you learn his ways And set a snare for your soul.
+24 Make no friendship with an angry man,And with a furious man do not go,25 Lest you learn his waysAnd set a snare for your soul.